phense/md2pdf/README.md

 These are Markdown Templates with YAML headers, for ease of use to convert to LaTeX using pandoc and then to PDF using pdflatex.

+The editing on Markdown files is best be done by a Markdown Editor that is at least capable of rendering the most basic elements as a live preview.
+Two such editors are [Typora](https://typora.io/) and [Zettlr](https://www.zettlr.com/).

 ## Requirements

-A LaTeX environment and [pandoc](https://pandoc.org/) need to be installed.
-To use proper references, fig’s and BibTeX-files, the [pandoc-crossref filter](https://github.com/lierdakil/pandoc-crossref) also needs to be installed.
-The Letter / Brief - Templates requires the use of the `scrlttr2.latex` file, copied from [JensErat](https://github.com/JensErat/pandoc-scrlttr2).
+A LaTeX environment, like [MikTeX](https://miktex.org/), and [pandoc](https://pandoc.org/) need to be installed.
+To use proper references, fig’s and BibTeX-files, the [pandoc-crossref filter](https://github.com/lierdakil/pandoc-crossref) is required as well.
+The Letter / Brief - Templates requires the use of the `scrlttr2.latex` file.

 ## Export using Typora